Igor55x/UAAE/DOCUMENTATION.md

 ### Getting started

-To help write code, you'll want to open the file you want to read/write in a tool like UAAE (in this repo) so you can see what assets have what fields.
+To help write code, you'll want to open the file you want to read/write in a tool like UAAE (in this repo) so you can see what assets have what fields or/and make modifications to them.

 ### Read an assets file